randyriback/react-midi-sequencer/README.md

 ## What is this?

-A 16 Step MIDI Sequencer for the browser built in React with the [WebMidi.js API](https://webmidijs.org/docs/), inspired by the [React 808](https://github.com/joeshub/react-808)
+A 16 Step MIDI Sequencer for the browser built in React with the [WebMidi.js API](https://webmidijs.org/docs/)

 ## Why build this?